-Call for Applications: 2022 Introductory Training Course for Standard Practice (GxP) organized by the Global Training Hub for Biomanufacturing
+Call for Applications: 2023 Introductory Course for Biologics Development and Manufacturing organized by the Global Training Hub for Biomanufacturing (GTH-B)

 Call for Applications

-To address this gap and to build biomanufacturing capacity in LMICs, the World Health Organization (WHO) and the Ministry of Health and Welfare of the Republic of South Korea (MOHWK) are working towards establishing the first of its kind Global Training Hub for Biomanufacturing (GTH-B).
+To address this gap and to build biomanufacturing capacity in LMICs, the World Health Organization (WHO) and the Ministry of Health and Welfare of the Republic of Korea (MoHWK) are working towards establishing the first of its kind Global Training Hub for Biomanufacturing (GTH-B).

 The hub is mandated to provide training in manufacturing of high-quality vaccines and biologics in an industrial setting to resolve inequality in access to vaccines and biologics worldwide by expanding manufacturing capacity in LMICs.

-Proposed dates for the upcoming Introductory Training Course for Standard Practice (GxP)
+Proposed dates for the upcoming Introductory Course for Biologics Development and Manufacturing

-However, due to the restricted number of attendees (200), priority will be given to 1) manufacturers identified as recipients of mRNA technology from the technology transfer initiative led by WHO and COVAX and 2) participants from LMICs.
+However, due to the restricted number of attendees (120), priorities will be given to 1) manufacturers identified as recipients of mRNA technology from the technology transfer initiative led by WHO and COVAX and 2) participants from LMICs.

-At the end of the training, all participants will be equipped with the knowledge and skills required to operate in a biomanufacturing facility according to international standards.
+At the end of the training, all participants will be equipped with the knowledge and skills required to operate in a biomanufacturing facility based on the basic and essential theories.
 By investing in workforce development, the hub will support ongoing initiatives in local bioproduction and will strengthen knowledge sharing between manufacturers.

-An education background in a life science field
+An education background in the field of life science

-A position as a technician, engineer, scientist, or manager with up to 6 years of experience in biomanufacturing, or related experience
+A position as technician, engineer, scientist, and manager with up to 6 years of experience in biomanufacturing, or related experience

 Employed by a company registered as a legal entity in LMIC conducting activities in the scope of biomanufacturing